GeertBosch/chessfun/README.md

 ## A Checkered History
 Maybe the mistake lies in drawing borders around the figures.
-Back in the time of dial-up modems and Bulletin Board Systems (BBS-es), ANSI escape sequences would allow for basic graphic capabilities.
+Back in the time of dial-up modems and Bulletin Board Systems (BBS-es), [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) would allow for basic graphic capabilities.
 Could we use to actually use a checkered background, eliminating the need for space consuming box characters?
-Note that these colors are just those for Visual Studio Code, as different terminal programs have different colors, especially for the 16 "standard" ones.
+Note that the colors below are just those for Visual Studio Code, as different terminal programs have different colors, especially for the 16 "standard" ones.
 Moreover, the foreground colors have been auto adjusted to preserve contrast.
 Other terminal programs don't do this.
 YMMV.

 |      Color Set      | Palette (VS Code)                                              |
 | :-----------------: | :------------------------------------------------------------- |